muellbin/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/lightjasonagentspeak.md

 programming to the concept of *agent oriented programming (AOP)*.

-For developing a multi-agent system object-oriented parts (Java) and *functional behaviour of the simulated elements* are needed.
+For developing a multi-agent system, object-oriented parts (Java) and *functional behaviour of the simulated elements* are needed.

 Based on the LightJason concept the behaviour is written in AgentSpeak(L++).